charles-m-doan/distinction-space/content/Supportive/On_Permissiveness_of_MAF.md

 ---

 ## II.
-Constitutive Constraint Does Not Narrow Possibility
+Constitutive Constraint Does Not Impose Substantive Modal Restrictions

 Constitutive constraints fixed by MAF concern: